David C. Koch Regional Perfusion Cancer Therapy Center

 The best prognosis for people with cancer comes with early detection, when the disease is still manageable.
 Unfortunately, many people don’t find out that they have cancer until it's already in an advanced state.

-Other treatment approaches — such as chemotherapy and radiation therapy — may not work as well in advanced or late-stage cancers.
-Some people with advanced cancers may be too sick to handle the effects of traditional chemo.
+Other treatment approaches — such as chemotherapy and radiation therapy — may also not work well enough in advanced or late-stage cancers.
+Some people with advanced cancers may be too sick to handle the effects of traditional chemotherapy.

-For these late-stage and advanced cancers, regional perfusion may be an option.
+For some late-stage and advanced cancers, regional perfusion may be an option.

-If you're not able to have surgery, the David C. Koch Regional Perfusion Cancer Therapy Center can help.
+If you're not able to have surgery, the David C. Koch Regional Perfusion Cancer Therapy Center may be able to help.
 We offer treatments that may extend and improve your life.

 How Regional Perfusion Works

 Regional perfusion differs from traditional chemotherapy in a few ways.